mrjex/Clinic-Service/README.md

 ### BackendMapAPI folder

-* A self-contained nodejs runtime environment
+This folder's structure and behaviour is vastly different from its two peer folders `TopicManagement` and `Datamanagement`, but plays a crucial role in the system.
+This folder is a self-contained nodejs runtime environment that acts as a childprocess executed when registering a clinic.

 ![nodejs-logo](https://i.ibb.co/NVw6RZQ/Clinic-Service-Nodejs.png)

-This folder's structure and behaviour is vastly different from its two peer folders `TopicManagement` and `Datamanagement`, but plays a crucial role in the system.

-TODO - Write cohesive text:
+In essence, its responsibilities are the following:
-* Checks content of `clinic.json`
+* Read `clinic.json` content (contains `clinic_name` and `position`)
-* `clinic.json` is intended to forward payload data `dentist_name` and `position` to a nodejs runtime environment
+* Perform a query using the attributes to find the desired real-world clinic
-* Try to fetch data (ratings, photoURL, address)
+* Fetch the clinic's data (ratings, photoURL, address) and return to `TopicManagement` folder via `clinic.json`

-* Return via clinic.json
+**NOTE:** In the picture below the three folders are portrayed as independent services, which isn't the case.
+This is a high-level overview that conveys `TopicManagement`'s central role in the service as a whole and how it interacts with its peer folders.
+Nevertheless, it's important to distinguish between its issued requests.
+As stated above, `clinic.json` establishes a way of communicating to `BackendMapAPI`.
+However, `DatabaseManagement`'s involvement in the entirety of the service is observed in the form of an aggregation to `TopicManagement`, since its methods are called from its peer folder's classes.

 ![BackendMapAPI - Communication](https://i.ibb.co/25hf2f7/Backend-Map-API-Communication.png)